na-hiro/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

 In the base model architecture, there was no dropout.
 By adding Dropout to the fully conection(fc) layer, over learning was suppressed and good results were obtained.
 Especially, it was possible to obtain good results by setting the keep ratio in the higher fc layer to a large value and setting the keep rate of the lower fc layer to a smaller value.
+Furthermore, Adam optimizer is used.

 The set value of Dropout tried many variations.
 As a result, the values shown in My model architecture were adopted.